rishabh-bector/wgsl-rs/README.md

 ### Shader Linking

-The linker aims to provide Rust-like module support and straightforward compilation for WGSL shaders.
+`wgsl-rs` allows you to separate your shaders into multiple files, and compose modules via Rust-like `pub` and `use` declarations.
 In other words, no more thousand-line shader file/modules full of duplicated code.

+##### Life before `wgsl-rs`

 Typically, one writes their shader module in one `.wgsl` file, which might look like this: